Assassination of Mahatma Gandhi: Preparations

 In May 1944, Nathuram Vinayak Godse attempted to assassinate Gandhi with a knife.
 He led a group of 15 to 20 young men who rushed at Gandhi during a prayer meeting at Panchgani.
 Godse and his group were prevented by the crowds from reaching Gandhi.
 He was released due to Gandhi's own policy of declining to press criminal charges.

-On September 1944, Godse again led another group to block Gandhi's passage from Sevagram to Mumbai.
+In September 1944, Godse again led another group to block Gandhi's passage from Sevagram to Mumbai.
 This time Godse was arrested with a dagger and he uttered threats to kill Gandhi.
 He was released again owing to Gandhi's policy of not pressing criminal charges.

 In early September 1947, Gandhi moved to Delhi to help stem the violent rioting there and in the neighboring province of East Punjab.
 The rioting had come in the wake of the partition of the British Indian empire, which had accompanied the creation of the new independent dominions of India and Pakistan, and involved large, chaotic transfers of population between them.